Goa challenges trial court order discharging rape accused

 The Goa government, in a criminal revision application in the High Court of Bombay at Goa against a trial court order discharging a man in a case of rape, has stated that the lower court’s order “displays a shocking lack of understanding of how sexual intercourse occurs or can occur”.

-The judge said: “The conduct of the complainant of not raising protest at the reception counter, producing her ID card, accompanying the accused and the receptionist to the room on the first floor and accepting the key after the closed room was opened by a hotel staff prima facie indicate consensual relationship.”
+The trial judge had also noted, “The conduct of the complainant of not raising protest at the reception counter, producing her identity card, accompanying the accused and the receptionist to the room on the first floor and accepting the key after the closed room was opened by a hotel staff prima facie indicate consensual relationship.”

+In the revision application filed by the Goa government through public prosecutor Shailendra Bhobe, it contended that the trial court had failed to appreciate that “accompanying any person to a hotel room does not mean that free consent was given for sexual intercourse” and does not warrant the discharge of the accused from the case “as even voluntary accompaniment to a hotel room is not a license for forcible sexual intercourse”.

+The trial court, the state government said, had approached the matter “in a manner unknown to law and has entered into the domain of conjectures and surmises of what could have happened.”
+According to the state, this approach was “unwarranted” as the case was that of rape and the statement of the woman was unequivocal.

 The High Court is expected to hear the case on Thursday.